OpenFn/docs/docs/documentation.md

 There is a more detailed explanation of filter matching below.

-### Timer Triggers
+### Cron Triggers (formerly timers)

-Timer triggers run jobs after a recurring interval has elapsed.
-They can run as frequently as once every 10 seconds, or as infrequently as you desire.
-(E.g., once per week or month.)
+Cron triggers run jobs based on a cron scheuled.
+They can run as frequently as once every minutes, or as infrequently as you desire and can be scheuled on very specific dates or times.
 Each time a timed job succeeds, its `final_state` will be saved and used as the `initial_state` for its next run.
 See "Managing state" and "Keeping a cursor" below for implementation help.

+The best way to learn about `cron`, if you're not already familiar, is through the OpenFn interface or
+<a href="https://crontab.guru" target="_blank">crontab.guru</a>.

 ### Flow Triggers